-Taking a Stance
+Taking a stance

 Don’t confuse your topic with your thesis.
 The assignment topic outlines the general scope of your project.
 Your thesis focuses your discussion of that topic.
 A thesis is a statement that takes a position or offers an interpretation of the subject.
-It is not simply a description or a statement of fact.
+It is not just a description or statement of fact.

 is not a thesis but a statement of fact.
 There is no position to argue.
 Try again.